-By avoiding the hot mid-day sun, you are also helping reduce the harmful creation of ground level ozone, that when 'cooked' by the hot sun can lead to respiratory problems for sensitive populations.
+By not mowing in the hot mid-day sun, you are also helping reduce the creation of harmful ground-level ozone, which can lead ti respiratory problems for sensitive populations.

 Conserve Energy at Home

-Cutting down on our consumption of energy goes a long way toward reducing air pollution.
+Cutting down on energy consumption goes a long way toward reducing air pollution.
 Better insulation and energy-efficient lighting are just a few of the easy ways to reduce energy use.
 Learn more about Home Energy.

 U.S. EPA Air Quality Trends (use links on the left to access regional data)

 The Air Quality Community Action Network (AQ-CAN) is supported by Bloomberg Philanthropies Mayors Challenge.